 Did Murray simply walk away to start a new life?
 Did she succumb to the elements?
 Or had she become a convenient target for a not-so-good Good Samaritan?
 Though the police don’t believe she met with the latter, a lot of armchair investigators do.
-Some of them even believe she might be connected to a serial killer, specifically the highly irritating Israel Keyes.
+Some of them even believe she might be connected to a serial killer, specifically one with an infamous laugh—the highly irritating Israel Keyes.

 Why Would Maura Be Connected to Israel Keys?